Kassem-Elhajj/educational-major-ai-recommender/README.md

 For Angular:

->npx @angular/cli new frontend --routing --style=css --standalone=false
+>npx @angular/cli new frontend

 //To create the angular project Choose:
 ❌ No to SSR
-✅ No to zoneless (i.e., keep zone.js)
+❌ No to zoneless (i.e., keep zone.js)

 //To lunch the servers
 >ng serve

+//Create a componenet:
+>ng generate component components/navbar

+//Create a service:
+>ng generate service services/auth